-Applicants who are assessed by the local authority as becoming homeless intentionally will only be awarded Insecurity points.
+Applicants who have not been assessed by the local authority as becoming statutorily homeless will only be awarded Insecurity points.

 Where the local authority has "discharged" its duty the Association will re-assess the application based upon the applicants existing housing circumstances i.e. they will not be given homeless priority.